DITECT file "dtdflt.cfg"

 for a misspelled word.
 This list of 'proposals' always starts

-withthe one with the best fitting-percentage.
+with the one with the best fitting-percentage.

 The search for proposals is different in accuracy depending on